nikolasavic3/Password-Manager/README.md

 ## Overview

-This Password Manager is a robust tool designed for secure storage and management of passwords.
+This Password Manager is a tool designed for secure storage and management of passwords.
 It employs advanced cryptographic techniques to ensure the confidentiality and integrity of sensitive data.

 ## Security Features